armineprivate/armineprivate/_posts/2022-08-08-doppelganger.md

 ---

-{% include gallery id="gallery1" class="full" caption="Charcoal and inck on paper" %}
+{% include gallery id="gallery1" class="full" caption="Doppelganger, charcoal and inck on paper, 30 * 42 cm" %}

 When people are lonely and struggling with mental conflicts, It feels as though they are sharing their personality and existence with an unknown other.